THE CHIAROSCURO CHAPARRAL.

 On the subject of a child death scene in Dickens Wilde declared no one can read of the death of Little Nell and not burst out.....laughing.
 His persecutors, given to a sentimental view of poverty, now had their chance to laugh, or rather sneer.
 Those who wept at

 Little Nell now rejoiced in glee.
 Wilde had his comeuppance, and a worse one than you might imagine.
-The first part of Frankel’s study deals with his atrocious incarceration.
+The

 It is hard to stomach certain aspects of the Victorian age, the reactionary persistence in cruel child labour, the savage flogging of soldiers and sailors, the slum “rookeries” (and here we owe much to Dickens for exposing them) and the gross severity of the prison regime.
 Hard labour meant virtual solitary confinement, no conversation, degrading garb, pointless and enervating tasks such as fifteen miles a day on the massive treadmill, the inane turning of a crank (that could be tightened, hence “screw” for warder).
 But perhaps the worst is the revolting food, gruel and suet, that led to constant diarrhoea and stinking cells.